nubisproject/nubis-docs/training/labs/nubis_skel.md

 cd nubis-skel-1.2.2-training/
 ```
 ## Change the name of the application
-Here we will change the name of the application to ```myapp```.
+Here we will change the name of the application.
 When you are deploying your own application you should change this to what makes sense.
-For the sake of this lab, you should use the name ```myapp``` as you see it in the command below.
+For the sake of this lab, you should use some form of your user name.

+**NOTE** Do not use ```myapp``` here, it will cause a build error

+**NOTE2** Do not exceed 12 characters for the app name (ask me why if you are interested)

 ```bash
 grep skel * -rl | xargs perl -pi -e's/skel/myapp/g'
 ```